 The certificate requires 15 graduate credits.
-Students will complete IST 7060 and four of the six IPM courses listed.
-Students must
+Students will complete IST 7060 and four of the IPM courses listed.
+Students must maintain a 3.0 GPA in order to earn the certificate.

 IST 7060 Project and Change Management

 Choose four (4) of the following:

-IPM 6000 IT/IS Project Scope Development and Management

-IPM 6010 IT/IS Project Scheduling
+IPM 6015 Project Scoping and Scheduling

 IPM 6030 IT/IS Project Risk Management

 IPM 6040 IT/IS Project Quality Management

 IPM 6050 Agile Project Management

 IPM 6090 Special Topics in IT/IS Project Management